srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 - maps javaclasses and DBtables.

 2. **SessionFactory object**
--creates one time, there will be one sessionFactory for on DB
+-creates one time, there will be one sessionFactory for one DB
 -created by configuration
 -thread safe
 -heavyweight object

 3. **Session object**
 -created eachtime interact DB
 -created by sessionfactory
 -not thread safe, so do close it
 -runtime interface(physical connection) between java and DB,

 4. **Trasaction object**
 -unit of work with DB
 -handled by underlying transaction manager and transaction (from JDBC or JTA).